jsalatas/plasma-pstate/README.md

 ## What it isn't
 This is just a GUI widget and it is not meant to replace [TLP](https://linrunner.de/en/tlp/tlp.html), [powertop](https://01.org/powertop) or any other power management / energy consumption service.
-It is meant just to provide quick access to ``sysfs`` settings related to Intel Processors.
+It is meant just to provide quick access to ``sysfs`` settings related to Intel Processors and in fact it can run on top of TLP.

 ## Why
 As the trend in modern laptops continues to be more CPU power in more slim